Skip to main content

 Selection into the Surgical Education and Training (SET) Program in Neurosurgery is a competitive process which occurs annually.

 The Selection Regulations establish the principles, terms and conditions of the selection process.
-The Selection Regulations available below are applicable for the 2024 intake conducted during 2023 only.
+The Selection Regulations available below are for the 2025 intake.
 These Selection Regulations may be changed from year to year and cannot be relied on for the intakes conducted in future years for the SET Program.
-Any regulations for the SET Program from any previous years are not applicable and cannot be relied on for meeting the SET Program requirements for the 2024 intake unless specifically stated in the Selection Regulations.
+Any regulations for the SET Program from any previous years are not applicable and cannot be relied on for meeting the SET Program requirements for the 2025 intake unless specifically stated in the Selection Regulations.

 In the event of any inconsistency in the information on this webpage or from another source with the Selection Regulations, the Selection Regulations will prevail.